vaishakp/ce-stm-tgr/measurement_objectives.md

 #### Observables to infer
 1. Constraints on four additional independent polarization states from a network of atleast three detectors.
+2. Constrain the frequency and polarization dependency of the speed of gravitational waves (2403.19552).
+3. Constrain the frequency and polarization dependency of the gravitational waves luminosity distance (2403.19552).

 ---
 ## 3. Does mass and spin angular momentum characterize isolated/perturbed astrophysical black holes?